alvarogarcia7/blog_source/content/blog/2017-05-14-senior-software-engineer-chapter-4.md

 This is needed both to write to right thing (according to business requirements) but also the thing right (according to technical requirements).

+### Sketch

+> [...]
+To make a sketch, simply start making disposable changes to the code that
+> implement the feature.
+Go quickly, ignoring edge cases, tests, and cleanliness.
+> As you sketch the solution, you’ll develop a better understanding of where in
+> the code you need to make changes, and what those changes might be.

+This reminds me of ['scratch refactoring'](http://xp123.com/articles/scratch-refactoring/), a concept about refactoring (or pretending to refactor) to get better understanding from the code.